 If the Harbourside is Bristol's polished face, Stokes Croft is its pulse—messy, defiant, and impossible to ignore.
 This is where the city's reputation for radical creativity was forged.

 Everyone wants to see Banksy's "Mild Mild West"—the teddy bear with the molotov cocktail facing riot police.
 It's on Stokes Croft next to The Canteen.
 But the tour buses won't tell you the full story.
-In the late 1990s, Tesco tried to open a megastore here.
+In April 2011, Tesco tried to open a megastore here.
 The community fought back through riots and occupations.
-Banksy painted the piece in the middle of this resistance.
-The Tesco eventually opened, then closed.
+The police response was heavy-handed; windows were smashed, police vans set alight.
+Banksy painted the piece in 1999, but it became the symbol of this resistance.
+The Tesco eventually opened, then closed in 2022.
 The art remains.

 Don't pay £15 for a street art tour.
-Start at the Mild Mild West, grab a coffee at The Canteen (£2.80, excellent), then wander.
+Start at the Mild Mild West, grab a coffee at The Canteen (80 Stokes Croft, BS1 3QY; open daily 09:00–23:00; coffee £2.80, excellent), then wander.
 The art changes weekly.
-Jamaica Street is an entire gallery—the huge piece on the studios building changes every few months.
+Jamaica Street is an entire gallery—the huge piece on the Jamaica Street Studios building changes every few months.
 Turbo Island, the traffic island at the bottom of Stokes Croft, is a weird anarchic community space.
 The old Carriageworks building features spectacular large-scale pieces.
 Cheltenham Road toward Montpelier offers more murals and more character.

 Stokes Croft isn't a tourist attraction.
 It's a neighborhood where people live and struggle.
 Treat it with respect.
 Don't gawp.
 Don't photograph people without asking.

-Hamilton House, a community-owned arts centre, hosts galleries, studios, and a café.
+Hamilton House (80 Stokes Croft, BS1 3QY), a community-owned arts centre, hosts galleries, studios, and a café.
 The courtyard features music, markets, and workshops—check their board for current events.
 Shop at Coco Hair & Books for haircuts and radical literature, The Arts House for vintage clothes at actual affordable prices, and Scoopaway for organic lentils sold since before they were trendy.

-For dinner, walk down to Wapping Wharf—a development of shipping containers turned restaurants.
+For dinner, walk down to Wapping Wharf—a development of shipping containers turned restaurants at Gaol Ferry Steps, BS1 6WE.
 It sounds twee, but the independent restaurants serve excellent food.
-Root offers vegetarian small plates bold enough for carnivores, designed for sharing with a thoughtful wine list.
-Expect £25-35 per person with wine—book ahead.
-For more formal dining, Box-E's tasting menu (£45) delivers modern British cuisine that's seasonal and precise.
+Root (Unit 9, Wapping Wharf, BS1 6WE; open Wednesday–Saturday 18:00–22:00, Sunday 12:00–15:00; small plates £8–14, expect £25–35 per person with wine) offers vegetarian small plates bold enough for carnivores, designed for sharing with a thoughtful wine list.
+Book ahead.
+For more formal dining, Box-E (Unit 10, Wapping Wharf, BS1 6WE; open Wednesday–Saturday 18:00–22:00; tasting menu £45, à la carte mains £18–24) delivers modern British cuisine that's seasonal and precise.

 Clifton: The Pretty Lie